-Faculty contemplating retirement should evaluate their readiness to do so and consider the following: Full Social Security retirement age and Medicare eligibility age are very often different with Social Security depending on birth year and Medicare eligibility beginning at age 65.
-When Medicare coverage takes effect will also depend on when one applies for it.
+Faculty contemplating retirement should evaluate their readiness to do so and consider the following: when they are eligible for retirement under their retirement program; when they will reach full Social Security retirement age (which may vary by birth year); and Medicare eligibility age which begins at age 65 (the date Medicare coverage takes effect also depends on when one applies for it).
 Employees should verify when coverage would start based on their intended and actual application date.
-Employees who would like assistance with these issues may visit the Office of Human Resources or consult www.ssa.gov and www.medicare.gov.
+Employees who would like assistance with these items may visit the Office of Human Resources or consult www.medicare.gov and Senior Health Insurance Benefits Assistance at shiba.oregon.gov.